Drewlove/quarter-api/README.md

 ### Service and Router Logic

-Each table has its own folder.
-Each folder then has a separate file to handle router, routerFunctions and service logic.
+Each table has its own corresponding folder to handle API request logic.
+Each folder has three separate files:

 - router: Declares how to handle API requests for a given endpoint.

-- routerFunctions: Contains the actual logic for the functions used in the Router.
+- routerFunctions: Contains the actual logic for the functions used in the router file.

 - service: Using knex, specifies psql commands to manipulate the database and satisfy user requests, such as retrieving rows of information, posting a new row to a table, patching a row, or deleting a row.

 ### Technologies

 Built using Node.js, Express and Knex.

-It connects to a PostgreSQL datbase hosted on Heroku.
+Database is created with PostgreSQL and hosted on Heroku.

-Testing done Mocha and Chai
+Testing done with Mocha and Chai.

 ### Connecting to Heroku Database